yuekaizhang/dynamo/docs/API/nixl_connect/connector.md

 Once created, data transfer will begin immediately.

-Disposal of the object will instruct the RDMA subsystem to cancel the operation, therefore the operation should be awaited until completed unless cancellation is intended.
+Disposal of the object will instruct the NIXL subsystem to cancel the operation, therefore the operation should be awaited until completed unless cancellation is intended.

 Use [`.wait_for_completion()`](read_operation.md#wait_for_completion) to block the caller until the operation has completed or encountered an error.